openfaas/faas-netes/README.md

 ## Highlights

+* Free for personal, non-commercial use, commercial use limited to 60 days.
 * Platform for deploying [serverless-style workloads](https://docs.openfaas.com/reference/workloads/) - microservices and functions
 * Native Kubernetes integrations (API and ecosystem)
 * Built-in UI portal